-The Relationships Remedy is a collection of true stories from the intersection of disease and healing, of social isolation and human connection.
+The Relationships Remedy is a collection of poignant stories, from the front-lines of modern medical care, about the devastation of social isolation and the lifesaving power of human connections.

-My name is Kate Otto Chebly, and I am a medical doctor who believes that effectively treating my patients’ illnesses means understanding (and bolstering) their social support networks as well.
-On this blog, I share heartfelt anecdotes from my patients’ lives*, interwoven with recent research about social isolation and human health.
-My goal is to encourage readers–whether you are the provider or recipient of medical care– to rethink your everyday social interactions, and in doing so improve your health and longevity.
+My name is Kate Otto Chebly, and I am a medical doctor who believes that effectively treating my patients’ illnesses includes understanding (and bolstering) their social support networks.
+On this blog, I share heartfelt anecdotes from my patients’ lives*, weaving in recent research about social isolation and human health.
+My goal is to encourage you, reader, to rethink your everyday social interactions as a means to achieve lasting health and longevity.

 *In all stories, I have changed the names and other identifying and demographic features of my patients in order to protect their identity and privacy.